esther615kim/react-testing-setup/README.md

 ### Goals
-- To pratice TDD process in React
+- To practice TDD process in React
 - To test React Components with JEst

 ### 📗 Updates